psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 In the confusion and alarm consequent on such a lamentable occasion, no one had presence of mind to pursue the murderers: they escaped into Dungeon Wood, undiscovered.
 Nor was any pursuit or search made after them till the arrival ot a party of the Bays from Huddersfield.
 Mr. Horsfall, at first, seemed much exhausted by the great loss of blood. — The best medical aid was obtained, and three shots out of the four were pronounced slight; but the fourth, from a musket-ball, had inflicted a mortal wound.
 On Wednesday some faint hopes of recovery were entertained, but in the course of the night, a fresh bleeding took place, the thigh became considerably swollen and had the appearance of mortification, and on Thursday morning, between 8 and 9 o'clock, death ensued.
 During the agonies of such a state, there was some consolation that this public-spirited and humane man retained the perfect possession ot his faculties.

 This is one of the most lamentable events that has ever been recorded in our columns.
-The perpetration of it has evinced a spirit, with which we had hoped no Englishman could have been actuated.— Mr. Horsfall had a most extensive manufactory at Marsden, and employed near 400 work-people; for the last seven years he had worked shearing-frames in a part of the premises and had brought them to great perfection. — He had been most active too, in endeavouring to bring to justice the nocturnal assailants at Rawfolds. — His property was too well defended for them to risk an attack; and therefore the villains sacrificed a valuable life by means well worthy of an Italian Bravo, but which must embitter the remainder of their days with sufferings ten thousand times more acute than they were able to inflict, even if they should escape that ignominous end which the injured laws of their country demand.
+The perpetration of it has evinced a spirit, with which we had hoped no Englishman could have been actuated.— Mr. Horsfall had a most extensive manufactory at Marsden, and employed near 400 work-people; for the last seven years he had worked shearing-frames in a part of the premises and had brought them to great perfection. — He had been most active too, in endeavouring to bring to justice the nocturnal assailants at Rawfolds. — His property was too well defended for them to risk an attack; and therefore the villains sacrificed a valuable life by means well worthy of an Italian Bravo, but which must embitter the remainder of their days with sufferings ten thousand times more acute than they were able to inflict, even if they should escape that ignominious end which the injured laws of their country demand.

 The Luddites at Nottingham, we hear, have relinquished their system of frame-breaking to commit acts of much greater atrocity:— Letters from thence communicate an outrage perpetrated by these men hardly to be equalled for wantonness and cruelty.
 On Monday night the 27th ult about 11 o'clock, Mr. Trentham, of the house of Trentham, Tierney, and Morton, in the weaving trade, was waylaid on his return home by two ruffians, and just as he was about to step up to his door, one of them placed himself before him, and presenting a pistol, shot him through the left breast, and then made his escape.
 The report of fire-arms having brought the neighbours to the spot, surgical assistance was immediately procured, and the ball was extracted from the back, a little below the left shoulder.
 Mr. Trentham, (though not entirely out of danger) is in a fair way of recovery; he is 63 years of age.